 What you should know about Family Law

 The booklet contains information about the laws that may affect you if you separate.
-Includes the care and support of your children, support for you or your spouse, and division of property (available in 9 languages).
+Includes the care and support of your children, support for you or your spouse, and division of property.

 Family Law Information Centres (FLICs)